Week 2: Wisdom and Compassion

 If we start to develop a subject-object relationship with our discipline and we start to get attached to it, we’re not practicing nonduality any more.
 And as many of you I’m sure have read, Chögyam Trungpa Rinpoche talked and wrote about ‘spiritual materialism’, the idea that if we’re not careful, our Dharma path can just become an adornment to our ego.
 We can start to develop pride and get attached to our identity as a good practitioner, which then becomes another obstacle that we need to get rid of.

 It’s certainly very important that we don’t become nihilistic with our path, and especially with these Middle Way teachings on emptiness, but it’s also important that we don’t become eternalistic.
 So just notice the temptation.
 Yes, if you’re the kind of practitioner that gets excited about these teachings and the hairs on your body quiver, that’s wonderful, but you don’t want to start to develop an identity around that.
 The identity that you want is as a bodhisattva, someone who is going beyond all of this.
+We might say that you are assuming a temporary identity of a person who is seeking to transcend all identities.
 As you recall from where we started this evening, the raft is for crossing over not for holding onto.

 Practice [t = 1:55:53]